FREE SHIPPING on orders over $75 International: over $250

 Many people, including some of my friends, think of ZiSha in terms of genuineness and fakeness.
 Let me explain why it is not right to view it in these terms.

 ZiSha is made from ore that is turned into clay.
 It's the process of making clay.
 So, let's say I added a chemical into the mix.
 Let's say it is red iron powder.
 Then, some may say that it's good clay, while others may say that it's bad clay.
-To me, it is simple: if the material affects the taste of tea in a good way and gets seasoned beautifully, it's a good material.
+To me, it is simple: if the material enhances the taste of the tea's flavor and seasons beautifully, it's a good material.

-Some additives may be added to the clay to enhance the color or to give the material extra texture.
+Some additives may be added to the clay to enhance color or add extra texture.
 Some may say that the chemical components of ZiSha can pose a threat to health.
 But what about the chemical components of ZiSha itself?
 Are they harmful to health as well?
 In fact, in so many cases in the history of Zisha, there has never been such a case.

-In fact, the tableware we use on an everyday basis – ceramic utensils, etc. – contains much more additives than ZiSha in terms of chemical composition.
+In fact, the tableware we use daily – ceramic utensils, etc. – contains many more additives than ZiSha does, in terms of chemical composition.

-Let me clarify: when discussing potential adverse effects on human health from substances in ZiSha, do you mean naturally contained ingredients or chemical additives?
+Let me clarify: when you discuss potential adverse effects on human health from substances in ZiSha, do you mean naturally occurring ingredients or chemical additives?

 I'm talking about chemical additives.
 Natural components of ZiSha are safe.